OutSystems/docs-support/src/community/customer-portal.md

 ### Defining the security contact

-The security contact will receive all communications that are security-related.
+The security contact will receive all communications and notifications that are security-related.
 This contact may have other permissions.

 The security contacts are those members that are added and have the **Role** set as **Security**.